adeoke/django-quarantine-workout-graphql/README.md

 $ pipenv shell
 ```

-to change into the pipenv virtual environment.

-To visually verify that you are in the pipenv shell environment you should see something similar to the following:
+You should now be in the virtual environment.
+To visually verify you should see the terminal output similar to the following:

 ```shell script
 $ (djangoapi) user-machine:djangoapi myuser$